voltrue2/in-app-purchase/README.md

 ©Nobuyori Takahashi < <voltrue2@yahoo.com> >

-A Node.js module for In-App-Purchase validation for iOS, Android, and Windows.
+A Node.js module for In-App-Purchase validation for iOS, Android, Amazon, and Windows.

 ### Methods